mathiasrw/argmate/README.md

 ### ideas
-- Flag to outoconvert _ values to int when convertable? (like deno)
+- ?
+Flag to outoconvert _ values to int when convertable? (like deno)
+- We do not support autoconverting magic strings like "true" and "false"
+	- maybe we should have an option to convert magic strings...
+- ? input type json thet is parsed and added as data?
+- ?
+Commaseperated list to array?

 ---